stardog-union/launchpad-docs/basic/README.md

 - `PASSWORD_AUTH_ENABLED` is set to `true`.
 This allows users to provide a Stardog username and password for authentication in the login dialog.
 This is actually the default setting, but is included here for completeness.
 - `COOKIE_SECRET` is set to `some-secret`.
 In production, this should actually be set to something secure and much more random.
 This secret is used to sign cookies used by the application.
 - `FRIENDLY_NAME` is set to `Stardog Applications`.
-This is just optional text that is configurable to display to the user on the login dialog.
+This is just optional text to display to the user on the login dialog.
+This text will be inserted after `Connect to`.